Vacancy - ECO Executive Officer

 Protecting Antarctica and the Southern Ocean

-This year, 2013 will be a crucial year for Southern Ocean protection.
-In July there will be a special meeting in Bremerhave, Germany to discuss proposals to protect the Ross Sea and parts of East Antarctica.
-Then in October there will be the regular meeting of the Antarctic fisheries agreement CCAMLR.
+This year, 2013 was a crucial year for Southern Ocean protection.
+In July there was a special meeting in Bremerhaven, Germany to discuss proposals to protect the Ross Sea and parts of East Antarctica.
+Then in October there was the regular meeting of the Antarctic fisheries agreement CCAMLR.

 The Southern Ocean and seas around Antarctica are among the most unmodified on the planet – and the last place on Earth still relatively untouched by human activity.
 This beautiful, icy ocean environment is home to nearly 10,000 highly adapted species, many of which can be found nowhere else on the planet.
 Adélie and emperor penguins, Antarctic petrels and minke whales, Ross Sea killer whales, colossal squid and Weddell seals all thrive in this inhospitable climate.
 Global ocean circulation is largely driven by the deep water formation around Antarctica’s coast, driving heat transfer and transporting essential nutrients to the rest of the world’s oceans.